Institutions of society examples. Social institution: concept, types, functions

 1) socio-biological – satisfaction of sexual needs and needs for procreation;

-2) upbringing, socialization of children;
+2) education, socialization of children;

 5) sociocultural - regulation of the entire spiritual life of the family.